tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Style Guide.md

 group: reference
 ---

-# LiveCode Builder Style Guide
+# Builder Style Guide

 ## Introduction

-This document describes best practices to be followed when working with LiveCode Builder source code.
-Please follow it *especially* when writing code to be included with the main LiveCode product package.
+This document describes best practices to be followed when working with Builder source code.
+Please follow it *especially* when writing code to be included with the main product package.

 ## Copyright headers

 Please include a license header at the top of the `.lcb` file.

-For the main LiveCode repository, or for any community extensions, the license is the [GNU General Public License v3](http://www.gnu.org/licenses) *without* the "any later version" clause.
+For the main repository, or for any community extensions, the license is the [GNU General Public License v3](http://www.gnu.org/licenses) *without* the "any later version" clause.